Naming your baby is so exciting! There is just something incredible about getting to name this perfect human that you’ve carried for nine months.

-1- You’ll Avoid The Negative Reactions
+1. You’ll Avoid the Negative Reactions

 I can’t even begin to tell you the hold people think they have over baby names!
 If you’re reading this post, though, I am sure you know already!

-You know how it goes….(or maybe, you’re reading this article just in time for you to not have to experience this!)
-Someone asks you if you have any baby names picked out and you hesitantly (or eagerly) tell them.
-Some reactions are amazing, and it solidifies your love for the name, and it makes you love it even more.
+You know how it goes….(or maybe, you’re reading this article just in time for you not to have to experience this!)
+Someone asks you if you have any baby names picked out, and you hesitantly (or eagerly) tell them.
+Some reactions are amazing, and it solidifies your love for the name and it makes you love it even more.

-2- It’s A Beautiful Connection And Secret Shared Between You And Your Spouse!
+2. It’s a Beautiful Connection and Secret Shared Between You and Your Spouse!

 It’s something sweet that you can share with your husband and something that is just between you and him!
 How special is that?!

-3- No One Will Ever Love It As Much As You And Your Spouse Do!
+3. No One Will Ever Love It as Much as You and Your Spouse Do!

 There is no one else that is going to hold the same amount of love for the name as you do!
-Now, while no one will ever love it as much as you do, it’s important to note that sometimes, and this has happened to me, the more people give their opinions, whether they are meaning to be negative or not, CAN make you love it LESS.
+Now, while no one will ever love it as much as you do, it’s important to note that sometimes, and this has happened to me, the more people give their opinions, whether they mean to be negative or not, CAN make you love it LESS.

 When this happens, you’re forced to re-think a name you originally loved.
 Imagine if you had already named your baby something you loved, and then someone said something negative about it….it wouldn’t matter!
 It wouldn’t matter because the baby is here.

-4- You Won’t Have To Worry About Someone “Taking” Your Name
+4. You Won’t Have to Worry About Someone “Taking” Your Name

 I have read about this happening time and time again.
 Maybe it’s a far-away cousin or your brother-in-law and his wife.
-If you never share the name, (especially online!) you don’t risk this happening at all!
+If you never share the name (especially online!), you don’t risk this happening at all!

-Unless of course, we’re talking if someone decides to use the same name as you after you’ve already given birth….then that’s a whole new story.
+Unless, of course, we’re talking if someone decides to use the same name as you after you’ve already given birth….then that’s a whole new story.

-5- After You’ve Given Birth No One Will Have An Opinion On The Baby’s Name
+5. After You’ve Given Birth, No One Will Have an Opinion on the Baby’s Name

-What To Consider When Deciding If You Should Keep Your Baby Name A Secret
+What To Consider When Deciding if You Should Keep Your Baby Name a Secret

-While I am a huge fan of not telling people baby names for all of these reasons and more, I want to also say that deciding to not tell anyone your baby name is a huge decision, and there are a few things to take into consideration.
+While I am a huge fan of not telling people baby names for all of these reasons and more, I want to also say that deciding not to tell anyone your baby name is a huge decision, and there are a few things to take into consideration.

-- You and your spouse should be on the same page
+- You and your spouse should be on the same page.

-- You both should have a game plan on how to answer questions
+- You both should have a game plan on how to answer questions.

 Keep in mind: Everyone has their reasons for wanting to tell a baby name or not, and either way is okay!
 One way is not better than the other!

-What To Say When You’re Asked “Do you have a name for the baby yet?”
+What To Say When You’re Asked: “Do You Have a Name for the Baby Yet?”

-“We’re waiting until the baby is born to announce the name, so not a soul knows only my husband and I.” Truly there are so many responses!
+“We’re waiting until the baby is born to announce the name, so not a soul knows, only my husband and I.” Truly there are so many responses!
 Come up with one with your spouse!

-Final Thoughts On Keeping Your Baby Name A Secret
+Final Thoughts on Keeping Your Baby Name a Secret

 Related Post: 5 Reasons To Not Find Out The Gender Of Your Baby